NadiaArroyo25/platzi-bootstrapnay/README.md

 # platzi-bootstrapnay
-This proyect to start a page for a dental office https://nadiaarroyo25.github.io/platzi-bootstrapnay/
+This is a proyect for a dental office page https://nadiaarroyo25.github.io/platzi-bootstrapnay/